braop/GitHubActions/README.md

 ## How to use Github Actions to Distribute development app via firebase.
-1. distribute.yml: Builds and generates apk and distributes it to firebase app distribution.
+1. distribute.yml: This script: builds, generates apk and distributes it to firebase app distribution.

 ```
 name: Build & upload to Firebase App Distribution